A Simple Christmas

 As a six-year-old, I couldn’t appreciate the hours it took to decorate the tree after we all went to bed, or the sleepless night my parents spent making sure our Christmas morning was special.
 But as an adult, I cherish the feeling of Christmas our parents created for us.
-And even though I cannot recall the gifts under the tree, I do remember the feeling…one I can only compare to the excitement and beauty of the very first snow-fall.
+Even though I cannot recall the gifts under the tree, I do remember the feeling…one I can only compare to the excitement and beauty of the very first snowfall.

 Those simple memories remind me that Christmas is more than presents and parties.
 It is the anticipation of sharing family traditions, helping those in need and remembering why we celebrate Christmas in the first place.

 At our house, we don’t stress over the perfect gift and we don’t over-extend ourselves financially trying to buy memories.
 What we do is look for ways to keep Christmas simple.